Dreyfus affair: The appeal on the judgment of 1894

-On 9 February 1899, the Criminal Division submitted its report by highlighting two important facts: it was certain Esterhazy used the same paper as the bordereau and the secret file was completely void.
+On 9 February 1899, the Criminal Division submitted its report by highlighting two important facts: it was certain Esterhazy used the same paper as the bordereau, and the secret file was completely void.
 These two major events alone destroyed all proceedings against Alfred Dreyfus.
 In parallel, President Mazeau conducted an inquiry by the Criminal Division, which led to divestiture thereof "to not only leave it to bear alone all responsibility for the final decision", so protecting the Criminal Division from actions arising from its report.

 On 28 February 1899, Waldeck-Rousseau spoke to the Senate on the floor and denounced "moral conspiracy" within the government and in the street.
 The review was no longer avoidable.
 On 1 March 1899, Alexis Ballot-Beaupré, the new president of the Civil Chamber of the Supreme Court, was appointed recorder for the consideration of the application for review.
 He took on the legal files and decided on a further investigation.
 Ten additional witnesses were interviewed, which further weakened the version of the General Staff.
 In the final discussion, President Ballot-Beaupré demonstrated the inanity of the bordereau, which was the only evidence against Dreyfus.
 The prosecutor Manau echoed the views of the President.
-Mornard who represented Lucie Dreyfus argued without any difficulty or opposition from the prosecution.
+Mornard, who represented Lucie Dreyfus, argued without any difficulty or opposition from the prosecution.

 On 3 June 1899, the joint chambers of the Supreme Court overturned the judgment of 1894 in a formal hearing.
 The case was referred to the Military Court of Rennes.
 By that judgment, the Supreme Court imposed itself as an absolute authority capable of standing up to military and political power.
 For many Dreyfusards, this ruling was the prelude to the acquittal of the captain; they forgot to consider that it was again the army who would judge.
 The court, in overturning the judgement, believed in the legal autonomy of the military court without taking into account the laws of esprit de corps.

 Fear of boycott

-Hannah Arendt writes that fear of an international boycott of the Paris Exposition of 1900 was what "united the disrupted country, turned parliament in favor of a retrial and eventually reconciled disparate elements" of France in a way "Clemenceau's daily editorials, Zola's pathos, Jaurès' speeches and popular hatred of the clergy and aristocracy" had not.
+Hannah Arendt wrote that fear of an international boycott of the Paris Exposition of 1900 was what "united the disrupted country, turned parliament in favor of a retrial and eventually reconciled disparate elements" of France in a way "Clemenceau's daily editorials, Zola's pathos, Jaurès' speeches and popular hatred of the clergy and aristocracy" had not.